Licodione synthase

-The 4 substrates of this enzyme are liquiritigenin, NADPH, H+, and O2, whereas its 3 products are licodione, NADP+, and H2O.
+The 4 substrates of this enzyme are liquiritigenin, NADPH, H+, and O2.
+Its 3 products are licodione, NADP+, and H2O.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom O oxygen into the other donor.
 The systematic name of this enzyme class is liquiritigenin,NADPH:oxygen oxidoreductase (licodione-forming).